TreesLab/CircMiMi/README.md

 tgu | Taeniopygia guttata     |    ✔️   |         |
 xtr | Xenopus tropicalis      |    ✔️   |         |

-△ : Not implemented yet
+△ : Only in the alternative source

 ##### Note:
-To access the species from the alternative source, just directly assign the source by, for example:
+To access the alternative source, just assign the source name to the "source" option:
 ```
 $ circmimi_tools genref --species ath --source ensembl_plants --version 45 ./refs
 ```